ryanstout/stoutlang/docs/effects.md

 [From Ryan.
 There's a few big articles on why StoutLang exceptions are better than Option types and traditional exceptions...
 This I put together quickly.
 Also, I'm not a Rust expert, so I need to brush up a bit, just using it as an example.]

-### What's wrong with Options?
+### What's wrong with Option/Maybe/Result?

-If you've never used an Option type (the way errors are handled in Rust, Haskell, Scala, Swift, etc..), you can skip to the StoutLang errors.
+If you've never used an Option/Maybe/Result type (the way errors are handled in Rust, Haskell, Scala, Swift, etc..), you can skip to the StoutLang errors.

 In the past few years, we've seen Option types gain popularity over Exceptions for a few reasons: